Projection (mathematics)

 The concept of projection in mathematics is a very old one, and most likely has its roots in the phenomenon of the shadows cast by real-world objects on the ground.
 This rudimentary idea was refined and abstracted, first in a geometric context and later in other branches of mathematics.
 Over time different versions of the concept developed, but today, in a sufficiently abstract setting, we can unify these variations.

 In cartography, a map projection is a map of a part of the surface of the Earth onto a plane, which, in some cases, but not always, is the restriction of a projection in the above meaning.
 The 3D projections are also at the basis of the theory of perspective.

 The need for unifying the two kinds of projections and of defining the image by a central projection of any point different of the center of projection are at the origin of projective geometry.
-However, a projective transformation is a bijection of a projective space, a property not shared with the projections of this article.